The recession is testing the limits and shortfalls of the Federal Reserve’s toolkit

 Another $500 billion program to lend money to local governments has only issued two loans — to the state of Illinois and New York’s Metropolitan Transportation Authority — for a total of $1.6 billion.
 Fed leaders say it is a good sign that the municipal lending facility has seen little uptake, as the municipal bond market perked up once the Fed announced the program.
 But with state and local governments staring down massive budget shortfalls, it’s unclear just how effective the Fed’s program will be.

 Increasingly, the looming question for the Fed is whether or how it can widen the scope of its tools, especially when it comes to shaping an economy that works for everyone.
-Job losses spurred by the pandemic disproportionately hurt low-income workers of color and women who are also less likely to enjoy the benefits of higher stock prices and low mortgage rates.
+Job losses spurred by the pandemic disproportionately hurt low-income workers of color and women, who are also less likely to enjoy the benefits of higher stock prices and low mortgage rates.
 The recession has also sharpened attention on the Fed’s role in responding to systemic racism and the deep-seated inequalities that drag down the broader economy.

 In recent months, the Fed has grappled with how it can or should narrow persistent racial unemployment gaps.
 That includes calls for the Fed to target the Black unemployment rate or make minimizing racial disparities an official part of the Fed’s mandate.